thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 'The sum of ' + 5 + ' and ' + 7 + ' is ' + 5 + 7;
 ```

-**Question:** How might you fix the above expression so it evaluates correctly?
+**QUESTION:** How might you fix the above expression so it evaluates correctly?

 See the [arithmetic operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) on the Mozilla Developer Network for more information.